kenyavs/wsgi/README.md

 <h2>wsgi</h2>

 A microblogging wsgi app.
-The beginnings of a small framework...specifically URL routing.
+The beginnings of a small framework...particularly URL routing.

 <h2>Usage</h2>
 In the inner wsgi directory run: python wsgi_server.py<br>